GRAP-UdL-AT/RGBD_fruit_detection_faster-rcnn.pytorch/README.md

 # Pytorch Implementation of Faster R-CNN for multi-modal images (up to 5 channels)

-**NOTE**: This code is not publicly available yet.
-It will be published after the corresponding paper acceptance.

 ## Introduction
 This project is a pytorch implementation of a Faster R-CNN for fruit detection suitable with multi-modal images (up to 5 channels).
 It's based on implementation of:
 * [jwyang/faster_rcnn.pytorch](https://github.com/jwyang/faster_rcnn_pytorch), developed based on Pytorch + Numpy